 Jeff Lee supports ISSUP as a Senior Consultant.

 Jeff has a commitment to communicating the findings from science and research as relevant and accessible to the practitioner and policy maker.
-He is actively involved with the Society for Prevention Research as a member of its International Task Force and with the European Society for Prevention Research where he serves as a Board member.
+Jeff has written and contributed to a number of publications in the field of health and drug education.

 As Senior Consultant for ISSUP his focus has been to support the establishment, development and support for its National Chapters and he has recently taken on the role of helping to establish and oversee ISSUP’s Scientific Support Team.